Premature Ventricular Contractions

 Certain things can help set off a premature signal in the ventricles, such as:

-- Reduced blood flow to your heart
+- Reduced blood flow to your heart for any reason

-- Scarring after a heart attack (myocardial infarction)
+- Acute heart attack (myocardial infarction)

-- Increased adrenaline (such as in anxiety)
+- Increased adrenaline such as from stress or anxiety

-- Certain drugs, like digoxin
+- Certain medicines, such as digoxin

 Who is at risk for PVCs?